Frequently in information technology, new terms are developed without taking into consideration the importance of the words that make up the term.

 The Implications of Multi-bank Connectivity on IT Departments

-When a home-grown, IT-led bank connectivity project is kicked off, the difficulty of adding successive banks to SAP is typically one of the most underestimated areas of the project.
-SAP does provide some standard formats, but you will see that the complexity and the very large scope of different tasks to be done makes bank connectivity a very misunderstood, and often underestimated, domain.
+When a home-grown, IT-led bank connectivity project is kicked off, the difficulty of adding successive banks to ERP software is typically one of the most underestimated areas of the project.
+The complexity and the very large scope of different tasks to be done make bank connectivity a very misunderstood and often underestimated domain.

 The Work Involved in Integrating to Banks

 Traditionally customers looking to deploy a global payments factory would require internal IT resources to build and test payment formats and flows to their banks.

 The number of variables that go into a payment format means there are hundreds of format customizations that need to be modified and tested in each environment, then the testing begins with the bank which rarely works the first time.